lingtalfi/Kamille/README.md

 ===============

+- 1.124.0 -- 2018-03-24

+    - ClawsRenderer now fallbacks to the _default_ theme if no layout and/or widget was found with a claws identifier

 - 1.123.0 -- 2018-03-24

     - enhance PageCreatorProgram class, now create an appropriate module section in routsy file and put all routes there